harrypeter07/RESUMEMAKER/README.md

 ## 📱 Compatibility

 - Android 7.0 (API level 24) or higher
-- Optimized for both phones and tablets
+- Enhanced for both phones and tablets
 - Supports both portrait and landscape orientations

 ## 🛡️ Privacy & Permissions